One of the most common questions I get asked is how do you part your hair for curling?

 Alligator clips are fantastic at easily gathering large sections of hair and clamping them out of the way without leaving dents.

 Duckbill clips are shorter and have the same benefits as alligator clips, but work better for smaller sectioning.
+Check out this post featuring 12 different types of hair clips and pins!

 Before parting your hair you will need to select a curler with a small barrel.
 The smaller the barrel, the tighter the curl.